royels/VimNotes/README.md

 VimNotes
 ========

 This is a compilation of the elementary keybindings often used on a UNIX machine, so I have something to quickly refer to.
-Hopefully others find this useful in some capacity.

  **command** | **action**
  :--|:--|:--: